r-gruber/TwitchMod.bundle/README.md

 Note:
 -----
-I'm redefining the Twitch.tv URL service that's located in:

-"%PMS_DIR%\Plug-ins\Services.bundle\Contents\Service Sets\com.plexapp.plugins.twitchtv"

-So delete that so the plugin will use its own.
+Rename Twitch.bundle to something else.

+Workaround for the built in twitch url service is to add a '1' before the url so '1http://www.twitch.tv/channel' or '1http://www.twitch.tv/v/1234567' will call my services

 License
 -------